How do I make a complaint?

 All of the main news providers are involved in the Media Council of Bermuda initiative.
 For a full list of our members click here.

 I have a complaint but the media outlet in question is not listed as one of your members.
 Can you help?

-In such cases the Executive Officer of the Media Council will ask the complainant and the non-member to agree to their complaint being resolved by the Media Council.
+In such cases the Chief Executive Officer of the Media Council will ask the complainant and the non-member to agree to their complaint being resolved by the Media Council.
 If the media outlet declines, the Media Council can still pass on correspondence to the relevant editor/news director/website manager — though this will depend on the circumstances of the complaint.
 Where there is no cooperation from the media outlet complained against, the Media Council, in consultation with the Executive Officer, will use its discretion in deciding whether or not to hear a complaint made against a non-member.

 How does the complaints process work?

 The Media Council’s principal role in any complaint is essentially to act as a dispute resolution service.
 Through a process of mediation between the complainant and the editor/news director/website manager, we will try to come up with a resolution that is — primarily — satisfactory to you.
 Our approach is non-confrontational and non-bureaucratic.
 We work transparently and all correspondence is seen by both sides so you are always clear about what the media outlet is proposing.
 The complaints process is fully explained here.